History of Kevin Garnett in Timeline

 1995: McDonald's All-American and NBA Draft

-1995: NBA Draft Measurements
+1995: Garnett's Height at the NBA Draft

-1996: Timberwolves Trade for Stephon Marbury
+1996: Timberwolves trade for Stephon Marbury

 August 1997: Contract Negotiations

-October 1, 1997: Contract Extension
+October 1, 1997: Contract Extension Agreement

-1997: First Playoff Appearance and All-Star Selections
+1997: First Playoff Appearance

 May 20, 2000: Death of Malik Sealy

-On May 20, 2000, Timberwolves' guard and Kevin Garnett's close friend Malik Sealy was killed by a drunk driver shortly after celebrating Garnett's 24th birthday.
+On May 20, 2000, Timberwolves' guard and Garnett's close friend Malik Sealy was killed by a drunk driver shortly after celebrating Garnett's 24th birthday.

-2000: Olympic Gold Medal
+2000: Garnett Wins Gold Medal at Summer Olympics

 2001: All-NBA Second Team Nomination